 Each student is required to have a laptop computer equipped with an up-to-date word processing program (MS Word, etc...).
 All students are also required to purchase the Logos Bible Software.
 This software will be used in a number of classes and students will be given in depth training on its use.
 A generous discount is given to our students from Logos for purchasing this tool.
 More details on this purchase will be provided after the student is accepted for admission to the Bible Institute.

 Actual living expenses vary from family to family.
 Certainly single students can and do live less expensively than a family of four.
 Car payments, previous debt, health and auto insurance and other factors will contribute significantly to the amount of money you need to raise to live in Denver while you are in school.
 Our current student’s needs however, can shed some light on how much money you will need for certain expenses.

 HOUSING - Housing costs in Denver also vary widely based on your particular need.
-Our students find on average housing will cost $1100-1200 per month for a married couple and $600-700 per month for single students.
+Our students find on average housing will cost $1100-1200 per month for a married couple and $700-800 per month for shared housing (single students).
 Bear Valley has arrangements with some area apartment complexes and individuals that provide discounted rates for our students.
 Single students interested in sharing and apartment should contact our Development Department.
 We are often looking to pair students as roommates when possible.

 FOOD - Our current students also find that food costs run approximately $600-700 per month for a family of four and roughly $350 per month for single students.

 Students attending the Bible Institute are responsible for their own financial support.
 The Institute will lend assistance in helping students in this area.
 Due to class load, a full-time student is strongly advised against having a job.
 For more information about assistance, the staff is available for counseling.

 Sources of support available to consider...